HP ENVY 6555e Printer Review

 TypeAll-In-One

-The HP 6555e feels relatively well built overall, though the plastic used in certain areas, like the front panel (where the logo is) and the input tray, comes across as a little cheap, exhibiting noticeable flex.
-There are pros and cons to the design.
-The power cord is removable, making it easy to replace in case of damage, and paper jams are easily accessible by lifting the scanner bed and removing the cover below it.
-The output tray has an extended piece you can tuck away when not in use, which will help prevent accidents and take up less space.
+The HP 6555e feels relatively well-built overall, though the plastic used in certain areas, such as the front panel (where the logo is) and the input tray, appears a bit cheap, exhibiting noticeable flex.
+The design has both pros and cons.
+The power cord is removable, making it easy to replace in case of damage.
+Paper jams are easily accessible by lifting the scanner bed and removing the cover below it.
+The output tray features an extended piece that can be tucked away when not in use, helping to prevent accidents and occupying less space.
 One downside is that there isn't a vertical paper guide, so you must ensure that you place the paper properly in its non-removable input tray when printing photos; otherwise, the sheet rollers won't be able to grab onto it.

 Dimensions